128technology/docs/docs/config_ha.md

 It is recommended that you use the [`export config`](cli_reference.md/#export-config) command to save your configuration changes while working, especially if you are performing multiple changes.
 Changes to the running configuration are only be made when the configuration is committed.

 ### Clock Synchronization
 Because highly available nodes synchronize time-series data, it is critical that the two nodes that comprise an HA pair have synchronized clocks.
-It is sufficient to manually synchronize the clocks until 128T software is installed, after which point NTP (Network Time Protocol) can be used to automatically synchronize the clocks.
+It is sufficient to manually synchronize the clocks until SSR software is installed, after which point NTP (Network Time Protocol) can be used to automatically synchronize the clocks.

-Within the 128T configuration, you should configure NTP servers within `authority > router > system > ntp`.
+Within the SSR configuration, you should configure NTP servers within `authority > router > system > ntp`.

 ### Confirm NTP
 To confirm that you have NTP configured, use the command `show config running` as shown here: